Motuarohia Island

 The New Zealand Ministry for Culture and Heritage gives a translation of "reconnoitred island" for Motuarohia.

 History

 Motuarohia Island has a long history of human settlement, as evidenced by archaeological sites including a pa site, terraces and pits.

 In 1769, Captain James Cook anchored HMS Endeavour just south of the island, hence one of the bays is named Cook's Cove.
 His reports indicated that there were 200 to 300 Maori on the island and a pa at the eastern tip of the island.

+In 1839 the Island was bought by a whaler and sealer, John Roberton, from Ngāpuhi chiefs, Te Wharerahi and Rewa.
+Roberton established a farm on the island before drowing in 1840, leaving the island to his widow, Elizabeth Roberton and their two children.